The Trevor Horn Band: Made in Basing Street and subsequent live work (2012–present)

 Made in Basing Street, the 10-track début album was released 25 June 2012 under "The LAST Label" – an imprint of ZTT created by the four, named by taking the first letters of the Producers' first names (Lol, Ash, Stephen, Trevor); a 2CD special edition was also released featuring bonus tracks on the second disc.
 Horn, Creme, Lipson, Soan and Braide perform on every track, with other performers including Ryan Molloy, Luís Jardim, Kirsten Joy and Kate Westall.

 In July 2012, following the release of the album, Horn, Creme, Soan, and some other musicians – many involved with Producers – played a gig at the Half Moon pub in Putney as the "Trevor Horn Orchestra", before going on to tour Japan, where they were billed as "Trevor Horn feat.
 Lol Creme & Ash Soan/Producers", with Phil Palmer filling in for the absent Lipson on guitar.
 Like Producers, this band performed live sets featuring songs from Horn's recording history, as well as some 10cc songs, but did not perform any material from Made in Basing Street.

 In September 2012, Producers, in a line-up including Lipson and Ryan Molloy, performed at The Big Feastival, a food and music festival in Oxfordshire hosted by celebrity chef Jamie Oliver and Alex James of Blur.
 The album was released in Germany on 1 December 2012, with the band promoting the album across European radio stations in November 2012.

 The group spent 2013 on hiatus while the members spent time on other projects, before performing alongside Seal (a Horn-produced artist) at the 2014 MPG Awards in February.
 The performance was in honour of Horn winning the award for Outstanding Contribution.

 The band reemerged on 5 March 2015 at the O2 Shepherd's Bush Empire in London under the name "The Trevor Horn Band", with Geoff Downes, Luis Jardim, Kirsten Joy, Kate Westall, Jamie Squire, Julian Hinton, Phil Palmer and Simon Bloor.
 Guests included Gabrielle Aplin, Mr Probz and Ella Eyre.
 Seal was unable to perform due to flu.

 The band, with Seal, played European dates in July 2015, including at the Cornbury Music Festival in Oxfordshire and in Amsterdam.

-As of 2016, the band's line-up has consisted of Horn and Creme, with varying guest musicians.

-The band played UK and Japanese dates in 2017, and UK dates in 2018.
+As of 2016, the band's line-up has consisted of Horn and Creme, with varying guest musicians, but Ryan Molloy usually on lead vocals since 2018.
+The band played UK and Japanese dates in 2017, UK dates in 2018, 2019 at Cornbury Music Festival, 2021 at Rewind Festival, and 2022 at Cropredy Music Festival and as a support group for Nile Rodgers & Chic.
+They returned to Cropredy in 2025.